AdobeDocs/journeys.en/help/using/building-journeys/creating-test-profiles.md

 ![](../assets/do-not-localize/badge.png)

 Test profiles are required when using the test mode in a journey.
-You can either turn an [existing profile](../building-journeys/creating-test-profiles.md#turning-profile-into-test) into a test profile, or [create a test profile](../building-journeys/creating-test-profiles.md#create-test-profiles-csv).
 To learn how to use the test mode, refer to [this section](../building-journeys/testing-the-journey.md).

 There are different ways to create a test profile in Adobe Experience Platform.
 In this documentation, we focus on two methods: uploading a [csv file](../building-journeys/creating-test-profiles.md#create-test-profiles-csv) and using [API calls](../building-journeys/creating-test-profiles.md#create-test-profiles-api).
-You can also upload a json file in a dataset, refer to the [Data Ingestion documentation](https://experienceleague.adobe.com/docs/experience-platform/ingestion/tutorials/ingest-batch-data.html#add-data-to-dataset)
+You can also upload a json file in a dataset, refer to the [Data Ingestion documentation](https://experienceleague.adobe.com/docs/experience-platform/ingestion/tutorials/ingest-batch-data.html#add-data-to-dataset).

+These import methods also allow you to update profile attributes.
+This way, you can turn an existing profile into a test profile.
+Simply use a similar file or API call and only include the "testProfile" field with the value "true".

 Creating a test profile is similar to creating regular profiles in Adobe Experience Platform.
 For more information, refer to the [Real-time Customer Profile documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html).